hasanmoudud/geocompr/main.md

 ## Scripts

-If functions distributed in packages are the building blocks of R code, scripts are the glue that holds them together in order to create reproducible workflows.
+If functions distributed in packages are the building blocks of R code, scripts are the glue that holds them together, in a logical order, to create reproducible workflows.
 To programming novices scripts may sound intimidating but they are simply plain text files, typically saved with an extension representing the language they contain.
 R scripts are generally saved with a `.R` extension and named to reflect what they do.
 An example is `10-hello.R`, a script file stored in the `code` folder of the book's repository, which contains the following two lines of code: